Advanced Tips for YouTube Optimization

 YouTube Video Analytics

 content works best for you.
 The third thing you need to analyze is your competitor.
 Looking into your competitor’s social accounts gives you the most powerful insights.
 You can understand where you stand in terms of audience size and discover the most engaging content in your niche.
-Use all this information to improve your content strategy.
+Use all this information to improve your content strategy and HVAC marketing strategies.

 REV.com is a platform that helps you convert audio and video into text, translate documents, and make captions and transcription.
 It is Integrated with Youtube and many other services.

 ScreenFlow is a video editing software for Mac.
-It helps to record screencasting, screen recording and animated GIF.
-It also allows to edit your video, add additional images, text, music, animations and translations.
+It helps to record screencasting, screen recording, and animated GIF.
+It also allows you to edit your video, add additional images, text, music, animations, and translations.